Producer Responsibility Obligations

 Yet even if the Packaging Waste Regulations don’t affect you, it is still wise to do an audit.
 Reviewing your packaging use can help you reduce the volume you use and your carbon footprint.

 This guide provides a full explanation of what the regulations are.
 Plus, it also shows how to check if it affects your business and the steps to take if it does.
 You can also download a quick reference guide as a PDF.

-What are the Packaging Waste Regulations?
+What are the regulations?

 Who is responsible?

-However, there are 4 specific business or activity types that qualify under the Packaging Waste Regulations.
+Four business and activity types qualify under the Packaging Waste Regulations.
+These are as follows: